stevebrownlee/service-lore/README.md

 ## Dependencies and Virtual Environment

-[Install Poetry](https://python-poetry.org/) for creating/managing virtual environment.
+1. [Install Poetry](https://python-poetry.org/) for creating/managing virtual environment.
+2. Run `poetry self add poetry-plugin-dotenv@latest` to have Poetry support sourcing the `.env` file you need.

 Then install dependencies and create the shell.